Buttromb History, Family Crest & Coats of Arms

 The surname Buttromb was first found in Northumberland where "William de Bertram, the son or grandson of the Norman soldier, founded the Augustinian Priory of Brinkburn.
 His descendants - the Bertrams of Mitford castle, were potent feudal lords, distinguished in the Scottish wars and baronial contests.
 The last male heir, Roger Bertram, second Baron Bertram, died 1311."
 Bertrannus was listed in the Domesday Book of 1086.
 The History of Northumberland lists Richard Bertam as holding lands there in 1168 and Berteram le Barbur was listed in the Hundredorum Rolls of Shropshire in 1273.
 Another source gives more details about the early influence of the family, specifically in the parish of Mitford.
 "This manor, in the time of the Saxons, belonged to the family of Mitford, and at the Conquest was part of the possessions of John, lord of Mitford, whose only daughter, Sybil, was married by the Conqueror to Sir Richard Bertram, son of the lord of Dignam, in Normandy.
 The family of Bertram became very numerous, and acquired large estates in this part of the kingdom, which they retained till the reign of John, when, taking part with the barons against that monarch, their castle here, and also the town, were burnt, and the lands laid waste, by the Flemish allies of the king; the barony, becoming forfeited to the crown, was bestowed upon Philip de Hulcoates.
 The possessions were subsequently restored by Henry III. to the Bertrams; but after the death of Roger de Bertram in 1242, his son and successor being taken prisoner among the insurgents at Northampton, the castle and estates were seized by the king, and never regained.
 The castle was taken and dismantled by Alexander, King of Scotland, in 1318."
 Nunriding a township, in the parish of Mitford, was anciently called Baldwineswood and was home to Roger Bertram who during the reign of Henry II, gave the lands to the Benedictine convent of Hallystone.
 Another branch of the family was found at Earsdon in Northumberland.
 "Sir John Bertram, Knt., who died in 1449, possessed of 16 messuages, 14 cottages, 8 acres of meadow, 494 of arable land, 400 of wood, and 300 of moor, in 'Eresdon.'"

-Important Dates for the Buttromb family
+Early History of the Buttromb family

 This web page shows only a small excerpt of our Buttromb research.
 Another 216 words (15 lines of text) covering the years 1168, 1296 and 1482 are included under the topic Early Buttromb History in all our PDF Extended History products and printed products wherever possible.